 These classroom approaches require faculty members to not only be knowledgeable experts, but also facilitators to inspire learning, and it is becoming important for educators to acquire these skills.

-UTokyo FFP offers the opportunity for educators to gain this knowledge and skills in a systematic and effective way.
+UTokyo FFP offers the opportunity for educators to gain such knowledge and skills in a systematic and effective way.

 Features